xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SELECT**(item\_text, single\_point)

-Item\_text    is a selection code from the following table which specifies which chart object to select.
+Item\_text&nbsp;&nbsp;&nbsp;&nbsp;is a selection code from the following table which specifies which chart object to select.

 <table>
 <tbody>